dolittle/Studio/Source/DevCentral/README.md

 * Visualizing microservices and their dependencies using something similar to this: http://hughsk.io/colony/ (https://github.com/hughsk/colony/blob/master/src/index.js)

 ## Done

 * Move custom configuration into a workspace.json file inside the .dolittle folder of a workspace
 * Upgraded to latest Runtime (5.3.2) for templates
+* Vanir: index.scss is wrong when not portal - refers to globals and has body + html stylings
+* Vanir: App.tsx template is missing a semicolon at the end